 - Infectious diseases also pose a threat to chimpanzee populations.

 Best places to see wild chimpanzees in Africa:

-- Most of remaining wild chimpanzees are found in Central Africa, in Gabon, the Democratic Republic of Congo (DRC) and Cameroon, with scattered populations in Angola, Tanzania and Uganda.
+- Central Africa: most of remaining wild chimpanzees are found in Gabon, the Democratic Republic of Congo (DRC) and Cameroon, with scattered populations in Angola, Tanzania and Uganda.

-- Support the Jane Goodall Institute by making a donation, volunteering, signing a petition, sending an card and other actions, or become a chimpanzee guardian at their Tchimpounga Chimpanzee Rehabilitation Center.
+- Support the Jane Goodall Institute by making a donation, volunteering, signing a petition, sending a card and other actions, or become a chimpanzee guardian at their Tchimpounga Chimpanzee Rehabilitation Center.